 Keen local historian David Martin, a Shelford resident for 12 years, has championed the project and is delighted at the support it is receiving.
 “The Heritage Lottery Funding has made it possible to reproduce this important piece of local history,” he said.
 “The people at Victoire have really taken it under their wing and their attention to detail has been incredible.

 After a year of seeking permission to republish and hundreds of hours of painstaking restoration, layout and design, the book finally went to press back in November 2012 and sold out quickly.
 Victoire’s Tony Elliott said, “We’ve relished taking on such an interesting project.
 The book was beautifully produced from start to finish and would make a lovely keepsake for anyone local to the area.”

 Demand for the book exceeded all expectations and the funded print run ran out quickly.
-It’s a wonderful keep sake book for young and old, and an additional print run is hopefully going to be scheduled for early 2013 though quantities have yet to be confirmed.
 If anyone is interested in stocking it or purchasing a copy, please contact David Martin by email email@example.com for more information.

 Listen to the interview on BBC Radio Cambridgeshire with David Martin here.